 A number of airlines offer business class ticket holders a free limousine transfer at departure, arrival and possibly when making a stopover.
 You will need to book the cars in advance, either online or by telephone, depending on the airline.

 Emirates – The Emirates Chauffeur Drive service is available for business class passengers at over 70 airports worldwide.
 Tickets must only be issued by Emirates or Qantas though there are some restrictions on Qantas codeshare flights operated by Emirates.
 Book online at least 12 hours beforehand in the UAE and 48 hours in advance elsewhere.

 Mileage ranges are London Heathrow/London Gatwick/Glasgow/Manchester (70 miles), New York/Los Angeles (50 miles), Adelaide/Auckland/Brisbane/Melbourne/Sydney (80km), Perth (45km) and Dubai (all of UAE).

 Note that the following flights are NOT eligible for the business class chauffeur service for: Buenos Aires-Rio de Janeiro; any Australia-New Zealand flight; Hong Kong flights including Hong Kong-Bangkok.

-Emirates business class bookings made by other Skywards partners such as Alaska Airlines are also NOT eligible for Chaufeur Drive.
+Note, Emirates business class award bookings (from Emirates, Qantas, Alaska etc) are NOT eligible for Chaufeur Drive.

 Virgin Atlantic – Offers a free chauffeur driven car service for Upper Class fares in revenue booking classes J/C/D at over 30 airports worldwide.
 Award bookings are not valid though you can use 17,500 additional Flying Club miles to book a transfer.
 The mileage range is generally 75 miles from the airport with a few exceptions.
 Upper Class transfers must be booked within 12 hours of departure.